eduP2P/common/test_suite/README.md

 ### System test-specific requirements

-The system tests assume the presence of a simulated multi-network setup in order to test eduP2P in scenarios involving NAT.
-This setup is created by running [a script in the nat\_simulation subdirectory](nat_simulation/setup_networks.sh) with root privileges, e.g. by using sudo:

-    sudo ./setup_networks.sh 2 1

-This script creates network namespaces to simulate isolated networks.
-The system tests execute commands in these namespaces, which also requires root privileges.
+Running the system tests requires root privileges, since network namespaces are created to simulate isolated networks, and commands are executed in the context of these namespaces.
 Therefore, the system tests contain some commands run with sudo, and running the system tests may result in being prompted to enter your password.

 Furthermore, the system tests require a few command-line tools to be installed.
 The list of tools is found in